 - Run in any weather

 No need to put your exercise routine on hold just because it’s blowing a gale outside, or risk exhaustion during a heatwave; treadmill running means you avoid any weather extremes and can always stay comfortable and cool.
 While it’s possible to wrap up against the wind and the rain, it doesn’t make for the most enjoyable run.
-With a treadmill, you can keep running all year round.
+With a treadmill in a gym, or in the warmth of your own home, you can keep running all year round.

 - Can tailor it perfectly to your needs

 By playing with the settings on the treadmill, you can make sure you’re pacing yourself perfectly, with the bonus of being able to easily increase and decrease your speed for any high intensity training sessions.
 You can also increase the incline for a tougher workout, which is perfect when training for trail runs outside or simply pushing for a different type of challenge.

 Thanks to softer cushioning, the treadmill provides a gentler landing as you run compared with concrete, which helps to reduce the impact on your ankles, knees and hips.
 If you’re recovering from an injury or are prone to issues with your joints, it’s the safest option but please make sure to check with a qualified professional such as a a physiotherapist to get clearance for running before you start.